 Like the running gear, travel expenses for hobby runners are not deductible.
 The IRS does allow business travel expenses, so if you do race to make a profit, your expenses could be a small business write-off.

-Learn if you have a business or a hobby here: Do I Have a Business or a Hobby?
+Learn if you have a business or a hobby with the help of our article: Do I Have a Business or a Hobby?

 How much can I write off for a charitable donation?